osa-bot/fedot-multi-modal-paper/README.md

 ## Overview

 <overview>
-fedot-multi-modal-paper provides a simple way to download audio from YouTube videos.
-It allows users to easily convert video content into portable MP3 files for offline listening or use on various devices, offering convenient access to audio information found online.
+fedot-multi-modal-paper allows users to easily download audio from YouTube videos by simply providing a link.
+It offers a straightforward way to create personal audio collections, making online video content accessible as convenient audio files for anyone without technical expertise.
 </overview>

 ---